K-PaaS/application-platform-guide-eng/user_guide/portal/admin.md

 1. Look up the service list used in PaaS-TA Portal.<br>
 ![63]

-2. Click a service from service control list to check the service or the authorized activation of the service plan.
-Can modify the  ①"접근" 리스트를 클릭하여 하위 집합에 대한 권한 활성화 변경이 가능하다.
+2. Click a service from service control list to check the authority activation of the service or the service plan.
+Can modify the  Click ①Access combobox to modify the authority activation of the selected service.
 The ② list service or service plan may be granted specified organizational rights.<br>
-**When "Acces" is ALL(Activated), Service plan of One or all organizations 하나 또는 모든 조직에 대한 서비스 또는 서비스 플랜 대한 액세스를 'NONE(비 활성화)'으로 변경해야한다.**<br>
+**When "Acces" is ALL(Activated), Service plan of One or all the organizations service or service plan access should be changed to 'NONE(Deactivated)'.**<br>
 ![64]

 3. ① "Add Organization" 리스트에서 권한 추가 할 조직을 클릭하여 추가한다.